Big Little Shifts:

 - Desiring a cohesive leadership team approach to ‘future proofing’ the organisation – adaptability has to be a part of that strategy.

 Big Little Shifts will help you make progress on the issues that matter most, while engaging and developing people along the way as they become valued partners and even initiators of change.
-The value created by learning how to nurture Big Little Shifts may be understood by appreciating the area under the curve in the graph displayed.

 Intended program outcomes